On quasi-log structures for complex analytic spaces: On vanishing theorems

 \section{On vanishing theorems}

 In this section, we will briefly recall the the vanishing theorems and the strict support condition established in \cite{fujino-analytic-vanishing}, which is an analytic generalization of \cite[Chapter 5]{fujino-foundations}.
+The reader can find all the details in \cite{fujino-analytic-vanishing} (see also \cite{fujino-fujisawa}, \cite{fujino-vanishing-pja}, and \cite[Chapter 3]{fujino-cone-contraction}).
+For a completely different approach due to Murayama, see \cite{murayama}.
 Let us start with the definition of {\em{analytic simple normal crossing pairs}}.

 \begin{defn}[Analytic simple normal crossing pairs] Let $X$ be a simple normal crossing divisor on a smooth complex analytic space $M$ and let $B$ be an $\mathbb R$-divisor on $M$ such that $\Supp (B+X)$ is a simple normal crossing divisor on $M$ and that $B$ and $X$ have no common irreducible components.
 Then we put $D:=B|_X$ and consider the pair $(X, D)$.
 We call $(X, D)$ an {\em{analytic globally embedded simple normal crossing pair}} and $M$ the {\em{ambient space}} of $(X, D)$.